This tutorial will cover using X11 to handle mouse input. The code in this tutorial will be based on the previous tutorials.

 colorMap = XCreateColormap(m_videoDisplay, rootWindow, visualInfo->visual, AllocNone);

-The first change is that we now subscribe the window to two more events; the button press and the button release.
+Notice here that we already subscribe the window to two important events; the button press and the button release.

 // Fill out the structure for setting the window attributes.